DOI-USGS/sciencebasepy/readme.md

 must exist.
 This creates the zip file server-side and then streams it to the client.

 * `getItemFiles(sbJson, destination)`
-Download all files attached to the ScienceBase item and place it in the destination folder.
+Download all files attached to the ScienceBase item and place them in the destination folder.
 Destination defaults to the current directory.
 If specified, the destination folder must exist.
 The files are streamed individually.